Faculty Advisors

 Chapter Activities

-Chapter engage in such activities as their members deem most interesting and beneficial to their development as economists.
+Chapters engage in such activities as their members deem most interesting and beneficial to their development as economists.
 Chapters in general have an annual installation ceremony for officers and new members.
 Ordinarily, the purpose and philosophy of Omicron Delta Epsilon are explained when new members are welcomed and presented with their certificates of membership.
 A list of suggested chapter activities can be found in the appendix.
 The chapters are encouraged to submit their program of events for each academic year to the Central Office before January 31.

 Chapter Advisors